Kieran-Dillon/Converting_Web_Components_To_React_Components/README.md

 There were only a couple of callbacks, so callback hell was not an issue.

 Instructions:
 Create folder in desired location.
-Create react app and start npx server in terminal, add file with code to react app file.
+Create react app and start npx server in terminal, add files to react app folders.
 View output in browser.